VVS-Pranav/OIBSIP/DataAnalytics-L1-Task3-CafeSalesPreprocessing/README.md

-# ☕ Cafe Sales Data Cleaning & Preprocessing
+# Cafe Sales Data Cleaning & Preprocessing

-## 📌 Project Overview
+## Project Overview

-This project focuses on cleaning and preprocessing a raw café sales dataset using Python.
-The goal is to transform the raw dataset into a clean, analysis-ready dataset by handling missing values, duplicates, inconsistent data, and incorrect data types.
+This project was completed as part of the Oasis Infobyte Data Analytics Internship (Level 1 – Task 3).
+The objective was to clean and preprocess a raw cafe sales dataset so that it could be used for further analysis.

-## 🎯 Objectives
+## Objectives

 - Handle missing values
 - Remove duplicate records
-- Correct data types
+- Correct incorrect data types
 - Standardize categorical values
 - Detect and handle outliers
+- Generate a before vs. after cleaning summary
-- Save the cleaned dataset
+- Export the cleaned dataset

-## 🛠️ Tools & Libraries
+## Tools Used

 - Python
 - Pandas
 - NumPy